ISU-MolPhyl/EEOB563/computer_labs/lab6/README.md

 1. Examine the files for Exercise 2 (downloaded in the previous exercise).
 It would be best to create a new directory for exercise 2.
 2. Run `codeml` using the settings in the control file for exercise 2.
-Familiarize yourself with the [results](./help_files/ex2_HelpFile.pdf).
+Familiarize yourself with the [results](./help_files/ex2_HelpFile.pdf){:target="_blank"}.
 In addition to the likelihood score you must be able to identify the part of the result file that provides estimates of the following:
 	- Number of synonymous or nonsynonymous sites (S and N)
 	- Synonymous and nonsynonymous rates (dS and dN)
 3. As in exercise 1, you will need to change the control files and re-run CODEML.
 The objective is to compute the likelihood of the example dataset under different model assumptions.
 To do this you must:
 	- Change the name of the main result file (via `outfile=` in the control file) or you will overwrite your previous results
 	- Change the model assumptions about codon frequencies (via CodonFreq=) and kappa (via `kappa=` and `fix_kappa=`).
 4. Repeat step 3 for each set of assumptions about codon frequencies and kappa given as comments at the bottom of the example control file.
-5. In your favorite spreadsheet program create a table like [this](./help_files/TableE2.pdf) and fill it in with your results.
+5. In your favorite spreadsheet program create a table like [this](./help_files/TableE2.pdf){:target="_blank"} and fill it in with your results.
 6. Use your table to determine which assumptions yield the largest and smallest values of S. What is the effect on omega?

-### exercise 3: Testing hypotheses about molecular evolution of LDH
+### Exercise 3: Testing hypotheses about molecular evolution of LDH
 <img src="./pict/tree.png" align="right" hspace="20">
 In this exercise we will explore the variation in selective pressure among branches in *Ldh*.
 The lactate dehydrogenase (Ldh) genes found in mammals originated from a duplication near the origin of vertebrates (Ldh-A and Ldh-B) and a later duplication near the origin of mammals.
 Previously it was found that the rate of evolution had increased in mammalian Ldh-C sometime following the second duplication event.
 An unresolved question about this gene family is whether the increased rate of Ldh-C reflects (i) a burst of positive selection for functional divergence following the duplication event, (ii) a long-term change in selective pressure, or (iii) simply an increase in the underlying mutation rate of Ldh-C. In the following, we use the LRT for variable ω ratios among branches to test these evolutionary scenarios.